-If your application routinely checks to see if an object exists at a path where you don't expect the object to actually exist, you should use the "Available" consistency control.
-For example, you should use the "Available" consistency control if your application HEADs a location before PUT-ing to it.
+If your application routinely checks to see if an object exists at a path where you don't expect the object to actually exist, you should use the "Available" [consistency](#).
+For example, you should use the "Available" consistency if your application HEADs a location before PUT-ing to it.

-Otherwise, if the HEAD operation does not find the object, you might receive a high number of 500 Internal Server errors if one or more Storage Nodes are unavailable.
+Otherwise, if the HEAD operation does not find the object, you might receive a high number of 500 Internal Server errors if two or more Storage Nodes at the same site are unavailable or a remote site is unreachable.

-You can set the "Available" consistency control for each bucket using the PUT Bucket consistency request, or you can specify the consistency control in the request header for an individual API operation.
+You can set the "Available" consistency for each bucket using the [PUT Bucket consistency](#) request, or you can specify the consistency in the request header for an individual API operation.